 SUBOXONE SUBLINGUAL FILM is not suitable for everyone.

-You should not take SUBOXONE SUBLINGUAL FILM if:
+When you must not take SUBOXONE SUBLINGUAL FILM

-you are under the age of 16 years
+If you are under the age of 16 years.

-you are intoxicated due to Central nervous system (CNS) depressant medicines (e.g. tranquillisers, sedative/hypnotics, narcotic
+If you are intoxicated due to CNS depressant medicines (e.g. tranquillisers, sedative/hypnotics,

 Before you start to use SUBOXONE SUBLINGUAL FILM